enomotodev/gitlabci-composer-update-mr/README.md

 ## Prerequisites

 The application on which you want to run continuous composer update must be configured to be built on GitLabCI.
+It should also contain:

+- php >= 7.2.5 or php >= 8.0
+- composer

 ## Usage